whistlegraph/aesthetic-computer/README.txt

 *** `prompt` system ***
   + UI Gripes
-  - [] Pressing "done" on iOS keyboard should trigger a handler.
+  - [-] Test typing flow and remove code cruft unused handlers and messages.
   - [-] While using word break, words that break at the end of the line cause an extra space at the beginning of the next line.
   - [] New words after a line break are not separated alongside the following word

- - [] The home page button says `start` and you have to press that to start typing.
-Once you've started the button becomes `go`, and tapping the screen just gets the keyboard up or down

-  - [] Make `alphapoet` non-conversational
+  - [] Pressing "done" on iOS keyboard should trigger a handler.
-  - [] Can you get rid of "done"
+    - [] Can you get rid of "done" altogether?
-  - [] Change `network failure` to `try again`?
+  + Later
   - [] How to deal with longer responses?
   - [] Better `forgetting` of conversations.
   - [] Keep track of replies somehow?